ashkanfeyzollahi/rustivig/README.md

 </p>

 **rustivig** is a Rust implementation of Peter Norvig's spell corrector algorithm for use in Python.
-It is 10x slower than the pure Python implementation `pyspellchecker` in 1 distance edit cases but 2-3x faster in 2 distance edits cases due to PyO3's expensive type conversion.
+It is faster than the pure Python implementation `pyspellchecker` in some cases but slower in others due to PyO3's expensive type conversion - delivers 18x speedups on complex corrections but can be slower on simple cases where pyspellchecker hits optimized fast paths.
 Open sourced this hoping people will contribute and optimize this implementation much more and make it fastest spell checker based on Peter Norvig's spell checking algorithm.